Bad Schussenried: History

 Archaeological finds provided evidence of a prehistoric settlement in the region.
 In 1866, a Paleolithic campsite of hunters and gatherers was discovered.
 These were the first Paleolithic finds in Central Europe.

-World heritage site
+World Heritage Site

 At Aichbühl, about 1.5 km north of the Schussen source, excavations at the end of the 19th century in the bog of Federsee discovered Neolithic pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.

 Middle Ages

 Shuozenried was first mentioned in records in 1153.
 The history of the city is closely linked to that of Schussenried Abbey.
-In 1183, the local lords Konrad and Beringer founded the Premonstratensians monastery.
+In 1183, the local lords Konrad and Beringer founded the Premonstratensian monastery.
 The abbey received many privileges, for example in 1521 the High Jurisdiction (blood court), allowing it to depict the sword next to the crozier in the coat of arms.
 Until the secularization, the canons governed the monastic community.